RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	the	International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
 The Infinity	Paradigm	differs	from	other	standards	by	shifting	away	from	a tiered	architecture	and	instead	embracing	a	macro-level	approach, where	the	entire	data	center	is	considered	as	a	whole.
  	C	is	incorrect	because	the	National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility,	although	it	does	offer	ones specifically	focused	on	data	centers.
  	D	is	incorrect	because	the	Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered-topology approach.
 This	standard	has	four	tiers,	each	progressively	adding layers	and	requirements	for	redundancy	and	fault	tolerance.

-3. At	which	layer	does	the	IPSec	protocol	operate	to	encrypt	and	protectcommunications	between	two	parties?
+### Question # 1 - 	At	which	layer	does	the	IPSec	protocol	operate	to	encrypt	and	protectcommunications	between	two	parties?
 A.	Network
 B.	Application
 C.	Transport